Normoxd/PY-Calc/README.md

 # py-calc
-A simple calculator based on python (Not for everyday use)
+A simple calculator based on python

+(This is not made for everyday use, just little fun project)

+# NOTE
-NOTE: You have to make these changes to the line 10,11,12 to actually make it work
+You have to make these changes to the line 10,11,12 to actually make it work

 Add the path of the Moon-icon, Sun-icon, History-icon by removing the fake paths and adding your paths of those files (You can find in this repo or you can make yout own ones)